-A: The Appointed Actuary provides the auditor with a list of data elements significant to the analysis in support of the SAO.
+A: Upon request from the auditor, the Appointed Actuary identifies the data they have deemed significant to the analysis in support of the SAO.
 However, it is the auditor's responsibility to determine which data elements are to be included in the testing procedures within the scope of the financial statement audit.